 To secure repayment of any amounts borrowed under the revolving line of credit, the Company granted Stock Yards a security interest in substantially all of the assets of NanoChem, exclusive of intellectual property assets.

-Short-term borrowings outstanding under the revolving line as of December 31, 2023 were \$nil (2022 - \$340,797).
-This amount was repaid in full during the year ended December 31, 2023.
+The balance outstanding under this revolving line as of December 31, 2024 were \$nil (2023 - \$nil).

-12. LONG TERM DEBT
+11. LONG TERM DEBT